 I am a writer and teacher.

 I've been an instructor at Harvard for the past seven years.
-During this time, I've taught small seminars in history and literature, courses in expository writing at Harvard College.
+During this time, I've taught small seminars in history and literature as well as courses in expository writing at Harvard College.
 I've also taught courses in journalism and creative writing at the Harvard Extension School.
 (Please see here for sample undergraduate and graduate courses.)
 I have also advised senior theses and served as an academic advisor.
 I've taught students at all levels, from first-year undergraduates to master's students.

 I graduated from Harvard's doctoral program in English in May of 2015.

 If you'd like to contact me, I can be reached at firstname.lastname@example.org.